serverless/serverless/README.md

 The scalable, reliable, cheap, javascript web application stack, backed by AWS's best services.

 New tools come and go, meanwhile Amazon's keep getting better and they keep cutting costs.
-Use this for any starter project that you would to grow immensely and cheaply.
+This stack is for adults with starter projects that they would to grow immensely and cheaply.
+It covers all aspects of a SaaS service and utilizes AWS services that scale automatically, leaving you free to focus on writing a great app, all in javascript!

 This boilerplate is current under development...